Telemetry

 infrastructure_devices: <YOUR vSZ>

-In order for your rXg to have firewall visibility for the MQTT Server, you must have an active MQTT Server associated with your WLAN Controller via your WLAN Controller's MQTT Server attribute.
+In order for the rXg to create all the necessary firewall rules for the MQTT Server, you must have an active MQTT Server associated with your WLAN Controller via your WLAN Controller's MQTT Server attribute.

 If you are running with config sync turned on, or monitoring turned on, your rXg